 - The Graduate School accepts all valid forms of TOEFL testing.
 Krannert School of Management requirements are: Paper based-test (minimum score of 600), computer based-test (minimum score of 260), and Internet-based test (minimum score of Writing 20, Speaking 22, Listening 18, Reading 22, and Total bandwidth 93).
 For the Internet-based test, all 5 minimum scores must be satisfied.
 Only official TOEFL scores received directly from Educational Testing Service are acceptable.
 For further information, visit www.toefl.org.
 TOEFL scores must be reported to Purdue University’s Graduate School.
 Please use institution code 1631.

 - The Graduate School accepts International English Language Testing System (IELTS) scores.
+(A copy of the official IELTS report must be scanned and uploaded into the online application.)
 Krannert School of Management requirements are: An overall band score of 7.5 is required for admission, with 7.0 required per each section.
 For more information, visit www.ielts.org.

-- All scores must be documented by an official report from the Educational Testing Service, IELTS, or PTE *(See above) and must be no more than 24 months old at the time the application credentials are reviewed by the Graduate School.
+- All scores must be documented by an official report from the Educational Testing Service.
+The TOEFL and IELTS must be no more than 24 months old at the time the application credentials are reviewed by the Graduate School.

 - As an international student, you may be considered for an English language assessment test waiver only if you have obtained a baccalaureate degree, graduate or professional degree within the past 24 months from a college or university where English is the primary language of instruction, in a country where English is the native language.
 In order to meet this requirement, receipt of degree must fall within the 24 month period when your documents are under review by the Krannert School of Management and Purdue University Graduate School.
 Test scores expire on the first day of the month in which they were taken.